-10. The CIP budget once approved by the BPC shall constitute direction from the BPC regarding Port District administration of the program.
-The Executive Director will update the BPC periodically on the execution of the approved CIP program, and may propose on an individual basis, consistent with the objectives and analysis identified above, additional projects for BPC consideration and approval.
-If new or additional information is discovered during the implementation of an approved CIP project that makes the implementation of the project infeasible or impractical, then this information will be reported promptly to the Board BPC.
+The CIP budget once approved by the BPC shall constitute direction from the BPC regarding Port District administration of the program.
+The Executive Director will update the BPC periodically on the execution of the approved CIP program.
+If new BPC Policy No. 120 DRAFT or additional information is discovered during the implementation of an approved CIP project that makes the implementation of the project infeasible or impractical, then this information will be reported promptly to the BPC.